Bob Marley and the Wailers: Early years

 After we rehearsed, under this big mango tree on Second Street in Trench Town, the next morning, I think it was in late 1963, we went to Studio 1 and recorded Simmer Down and some other songs.
 It was Peter, Bunny, Junior, Bob, and me.
 I will never forget.
 Sid Bucknor was the engineer, and Coxsone was also there along with Roland and Jackie Mittoo.
 We recorded Simmer Down about 10 times, probably because Dodd wanted to get the best cut, she said.

 In 1965, Kelso left the band.
 Marley, Tosh, Wailer and Braithwaite took turns on lead vocals.
 Braithwaite left shortly after providing lead vocals for the single "It Hurts to be Alone", leaving the band consisting of the trio of Wailer, Marley and Tosh.
 The band's first album, The Wailing Wailers, was released the same year, a compilation of tracks recorded at different times.

 In 1966, they created a rocksteady record label Wail N Soul M. Constantine "Dream" Walker provided backing vocals from 1966 to 1967.

-In May 1970, the band recorded with renowned reggae producer Leslie Kong; producing The Best of the Wailers, which they released later in 1971 as their fourth album.
-Over the rest of 1970 and 1971, the band worked with Lee 'Scratch' Perry, producing the band's second and third albums, Soul Rebels (1970) and Soul Revolution Part II (1971).
-During this time, the Upsetters members Aston "Family Man" Barrett (bass) and his brother Carlton Barrett (drums) were recruited as instrumental backing for The Wailers.
+In May 1970, the band recorded with reggae producer Leslie Kong, producing The Best of the Wailers, which was released in 1971.
+Bob Marley approached Lee "Scratch" Perry about working with the group, although Perry was initially reluctant to collaborate.
+Following the commercial and creative success of his late-1960s Upsetter singles, Perry had largely lost interest in working with singers and concentrated on instrumental recordings, sometimes using vocalists only for versions issued on their B-sides.
+Perry reconsidered this after Marley approached him about collaborating.
+The Wailers subsequently worked with Perry and his studio band the Upsetters through 1971, producing the albums Soul Rebels (1970) and Soul Revolution Part II (1971).
+During this period, Upsetters members Aston "Family Man" Barrett (bass) and Carlton Barrett (drums) were recruited as instrumental backing for the Wailers.